Kosuri069/api-security-sandeepkosuri/README.md

 # api-security-sandeepkosuri
-Exposing an API key on GitHub can lead to unauthorized usage, financial charges, and service abuse.
-Attackers may exploit the key or resell access.
+Exposing an API key on GitHub can allow attackers to misuse the service, leading to financial loss, quota exhaustion, and service disruption.

-Logging city names is prohibited because location data can be sensitive and tied to individuals.
-Privacy laws like GDPR require data minimization and protection of personally identifiable information.
+Logging city names is prohibited because location data can be sensitive and linked to individuals.
+Privacy regulations like GDPR enforce data minimization, meaning only necessary data should be processed or stored.